 KEITH: How high up am I?
 Am I like twenty feet up?

-AUSTIN: Fourty feet up.
+AUSTIN: Forty feet up.

-KEITH: Fourty feet up?
+KEITH: Forty feet up?
 AUSTIN: It’s a huge level, yeah.

 KEITH: Okay, I’m gonna, I’m gonna go on the closest, the chandelier closest to the wall that the stairs are on.